 Your state and the type of work can both dramatically influence what you can expect to pay.
 For example, here’s how rates compare between Indiana and California, and for a clerical vs. plumbing business.
 Both are based on $100,000 in payroll.

 Physically demanding jobs have higher rates than office jobs, but rates can also vary widely by state.
-This is because workers’ comp covers legal costs as well as medical bills and missed wages, which raises rates in more litigious markets.
+This is because workers’ comp covers legal costs as well as medical bills and missed wages, which raises rates in more litigious markets and state that have higher healthcare costs and higher wages.

 If you need to purchase work comp coverage, you can get a quote from an insurance agent in just a few minutes.